Gach’s three foul shots send Utah past Colorado in OT

 Colorado: The Buffaloes were aggressive around the basket on offense and opportunistic on defense in the first half.
 Colorado went away from that formula after halftime and it proved costly.

 Utah: Without their starting point guard, the Utes looked completely lost on offense at critical times.
-Gach rallied the Utes for one of their biggest wins of the season.
+But Gach came through in the end and rallied Utah for one of their biggest wins of the season.

 UP NEXT